-Under Washington state law and the new federal Every Student Succeeds Act (ESSA), students in foster care are entitled to immediate enrollment when arriving at a new school or district, regardless of whether they have the necessary documentation or paperwork.
-If a child's placement in out-of-home care or a change of placement necessitates a move to a new school, caregivers, educational liaisons, or caseworkers should enroll the child as soon as possible.
-Ideally this occurs within 24 hours.
+Under Washington state law and the new federal ESSA (2015), students in foster care are entitled to immediate enrollment when arriving at a new school or district, regardless of whether they have the necessary documentation or paperwork.47 If a student's placement in out-of-home care or a change of placement necessitates a move to a new school, caregivers, educational liaisons or caseworkers should enroll the student immediately in the new school.48 Ideally this occurs within 24 hours.

-The enrolling school must request the student's records from his/her previous school as expeditiously as possible.
+The enrolling school must request the student records from the previous school as expeditiously as possible.
 The sending school must send those records as quickly as possible.
-Department of Social and Health Services/Children's Administration (CA) must obtain any missing academic or medical records that are required for enrollment within 10 business days.
-In addition, the receiving school district must try to retrieve the child's educational history to meet his/her unique needs within two business days.
+49 CA must obtain any missing academic or medical records that are required for enrollment within 10 business days.
+50 In addition, the receiving school district must try to retrieve the student's educational history to assess any unique needs within two business days.
+51 Enrollment may not be denied or delayed because the student is missing records regularly required for enrollment.

-The importance of placing a child in the correct educational setting, including any necessary accommodations, cannot be overstated.
+The importance of placing a student in the correct educational setting, including any necessary accommodations, cannot be overstated.
 This process may require more extensive efforts in some cases than in others.
-However, district, school, and CA staff, as well as caregivers, should strive to ensure it is completed expeditiously.
+However, district, school and CA staff, as well as caregivers, should strive to ensure it is completed expeditiously.